chinmai-sd-123/chinmai-sd-123/README.md

 ---

-I believe strong ML systems are built by **understanding data, assumptions, and failure modes**, not by defaulting to complex models.
+I believe strong AI systems are built on **solid ML foundations, good data, and clear assumptions**, not just advanced models.